 What you have to realize here is that the tomb is a centerpiece of a 42-acre complex.
 The idea is that yes, this is a huge complex and the Taj Mahal is right at the middle of it all.
 But there’s also a mosque here, you also have a quest house, there are even some formal gardens that are bounded on three sides.
 So there’s quite a lot of cool stuff here and it’s a rather enjoyable, unique place for you to peruse.

 The thing to keep in mind is that it cost around 32 million rupees at the time.
 As you can imagine, that was a huge amount of money, and it goes to show the huge importance of the Taj Mahal Agra and the location as a whole.
-The construction required no less than 20000 artisans at that time, and the architect that was charged with this construction was Ustad Ahmad Lahauri, which was the court architect at that particular time.
+The construction required no less than 20000 artisans at that time, and the chief architect of this construction was Ustad Ahmad Lahauri, who was the renowned architect at that particular time.

 How It Was Built

 As we mentioned earlier, it was created by Shah Jahan in order to commemorate the memory of Mumtaz Mahal, his wife at that time.
 Things were quite different at that time, and as you can see the appreciation was huge, to the point where it was extremely hard to pay homage in a way that wasn’t off the charts, especially at this particular level.
 The building was requested in 1631, but the constructions started in 1632, as it took a lot of time to prepare and handle everything correctly, which was a crucial aspect to consider regarding stuff like this.